Tien-Jirattanun/GODANG_TPA_2024/README.md

-# Bout to hack NASA
+# TPA 2024 Godang TEAM

 This git contain the code, ROS work space and testing enviroment